-Figure 46.
-Total Dissolved Phosphorus Profile at CCR-2, Cherry Creek Reservoir, WY 2022.
+Figure 47.
+Soluble Reactive Phosphorus Profile at CCR-2, Cherry Creek Reservoir, WY 2022.

-During WY 2022, both TDP and SRP remained relatively constant through late fall and winter 2021, but levels throughout the water column but show much more variability as the temperatures warm and the season progresses (Figure 46 and Figure 47).
-Since SRP is the bioavailable form of phosphorus, it is typical to see decreases in SRP concentrations in the photic zone through the summer months as productivity increases and phytoplankton and other organisms incorporate SRP into cell material.
-TDP and SRP concentrations were highest in the photic zone on June 26th, 56 μg/L and 43 μg/L respectively, and highest at 6 m on July 6th, 94 μg/L and 78 μg/L respectively.
-There was an association of lower levels of TDP and SRP during events when DO levels were low and pH was elevated.
+During WY 2022, both TDP and SRP remained relatively constant through late fall and winter 2021, but levels throughout the water column but show much more variability as the temperatures warm and the season progresses ( other organisms incorporate SRP into cell material.
+TDP and SRP concentrations were highest in the photic zone on June 26th, 56 μ g/L and 43 μ g/L respectively, and highest at 6 m on July 6th, 94 μ g/L and 78 μ g/L respectively.
+There was a association of lower levels of TDP and SRP during events when DO levels were low and pH was elevated.
 The concentrations were more consistent at all depths in the water column through late June when concentrations started to increase with depth.
 As the season progressed, primary productivity in the photic zone was utilizing the available forms of phosphorus as they were released and mixed through the water column.